 Hi Insiders, Osborne here.

-Welcome to the seventeenth edition of Fintech Inside.
+Welcome to the 21st edition of Fintech Inside.
 Fintech Inside is the front page of Fintech in emerging markets.
 Some call it the #1 Fintech newsletter in India.
 What do you think?

 🤔 One Big Thought